asolidum/changeblog/content/posts/solder-fume-extractor/index.md

 This build was a proof of concept to validate seamless integration of all the parts.
 However, the fume extractor's performance was less than desirable likely stemming from the fan's low airflow rating (58 CFM).
 Any future updates should benefit from a higher CFM value fan.

 It also goes without saying that without the customizable SCAD model, we couldn't have easily imagined this creative solution.
 Special thanks to the fan cover model creator, [@mightynozzle](https://www.thingiverse.com/mightynozzle/designs) (Dennis H).

+...And this is yet another reminder that I need to learn SCAD so I can create my own models.